Commercial operations: 1999

 - The rings are completely redundant with no single point of failure

-- Longmont assumed ownership of 132 fibers of excess capacity in their local loop for high-speed internet
+- The owner communities assumed ownership of excess capacity fiber in their respective local loops for high-speed internet

 - Substation rings are deployed over a high speed SONET network ensuring fast, secure, and reliable operation of the transmission system